| |

 situations.
 (On this regard refer to the article by Sergei Karaganov listed

+in the recommended reading section of this newsletter).
 The second issue over which there is a certain agreement is the acknowledgement

 that the WTO has to continue to act as a multilateral forum where to negotiate